weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 N; of x, with radii r;, such that N;c G;(i=1,...,n).
 Put

 r=min (ry, ..., 1),
 and let N be the neighborhood of x of radius r.
-Then N ¢ G; fori =, ..,n, so that N c H, and His open.
+Then N c G; fori =, ..,n, so that N c H, and His open.
 By taking complements, (d)follows from (c):